department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/fry-scholarship.md

 <div class="va-introtext">

-If your parent or spouse was an active-duty Servicemember who died in the line of duty on or after September 11, 2001, you may qualify for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
-Find out if you can get benefits through this scholarship.
+Learn about the the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship), a scholarship for children and dependents of Veterans.
+If your parent or spouse was an active-duty service member who died in the line of duty on or after September 11, 2001, you may qualify for this benefit.
+Find out if you're eligible for education benefits through this scholarship.

 </div>